mdk32366/Geolookup/README.md

 For accessing postal code information for the US and multiple other countries as an API call: [Ziptastic](https://www.getziptastic.com/).
 Ziptastic allows you to make 100 calls to their DB every 24 hours for free.
 For international NPs, this may be ideal.

+Outline for how to build the flow and the process: [Success Community](https://success.salesforce.com/answers?id=90630000000h2ENAAY)

 ### Future Work
 - [ ] Country dialing codes
 - [ ] Region codes